-15.01 - Publishing of Notices
+15.01 Newspaper

-- 1. Noticing of all requests for proposals, requests for qualifications, invitations to bid, invitations to quote, and invitations to negotiate (unless waived by the Board) shall be done by electronic publication on eProcurement solution, such as Vendor Registry. - 2.
-If state or federal law or a state or federal agency provides other required methods of newspaper notice which differentiate from the County's requirements, in those circumstances, the requirements of state or federal law or state or federal agency shall be followed. - 3.
-Florida Statutes section 255.0525, states that any construction project that is projected to cost more than \$200,000.00 shall be publicly advertised at least once in a newspaper of general circulation in the County at least twenty-one (21) calendar days prior to the bid received date and at least five (5) calendar days prior to any scheduled pre-bid conference.
-If the construction project is expected to cost more than \$500,000.00, it must be advertised at least thirty (30) calendar days prior to the bid received date and at least five (5) calendar days prior to any pre-bid conference. - 4.
-The notice shall include a general description of the goods and services to be purchased, the location where specifications may be obtained, closing date, and the time and place for receipt of and the opening of the competitive procurement. - 5.
-Notice of all requests for written quotations, pursuant to Section 12, shall not require a newspaper ad.
+A. Noticing of all requests for proposals, requests for qualifications, invitations to bid, invitations to quote, and invitations to negotiate (unless waived by the Board) shall be done by publishing once in a newspaper of general circulation in the County at least 14 calendar days prior to the date set for receipt of the competitive procurement.

+B. If state or federal law or a state or federal agency provides other required methods of newspaper notice which differentiate from the County's requirements, in those circumstances, the requirements of state or federal law or state or federal agency shall be followed when advertising in a newspaper.

+C. Florida Statutes section 255.0525, states that any construction project that is projected to cost more than \$200,000.00 shall be publicly advertised at least once in a newspaper of general circulation in the County at least 21 calendar days prior to the bid received date and at least five calendar days prior to any scheduled pre-bid conference.
+If the construction project is expected to cost more than \$500,000.00, it must be advertised at least 30 calendar days prior to the bid received date and at least five date and at least five calendar days prior to any pre-bid conference.

+D. The notice shall include a general description of the goods and services to be purchased, the location where specifications may be obtained, closing date, and the time and place for receipt of and the opening of the competitive procurement.

+E. Notice of all requests for written quotations, pursuant to Section 12, shall not require a newspaper ad.

-15.02 - Website
+15.02 Website